PoisonPhang/open-web3-and-polkadot-text-book/.github/PULL_REQUEST_TEMPLATE.md

 # Checklist
 - [ ] I have spell checked my content contribution
-- [ ] I have ensured the scope of this PR aligns with what is defined in the (contributing guidelines)[./CONTRIBUTING.md]
+- [ ] I have ensured the scope of this PR aligns with what is defined in the [contributing guidelines](./CONTRIBUTING.md)